 Issues may be created when you believe that something is wrong in the gpsd code, documentation, or website and can articulate why you believe that.
 This is not meant to be a particularly high bar, but asking questions in issues is not acceptable and "gpsd doesn’t work" is not acceptable.
 Feature requests are sometimes acceptable, particularly when the feature is well thought out, appears implementable, is likely to be of broad interest, and the request is filed by someone with a history of participation in the community.

-Issues may be created for the most recent formal release of gpsd, or the current version of gpsd, the website or other project content.
+Issues may be created for the most recent formal release of gpsd, or the current development version of gpsd, the website or other project content.
 (Quality bug reports with specific references to problem code still present in the latest release are OK too.)

 Issues that are not valid issues (not a bug, or lack of a reasonable attempt to provide enough information) may be summarily closed.